pattern-zones-co/koine/README.md

 > **Security & Compliance**
 >
 > Claude Code has full access to its environment — filesystem, shell, and network.
 Koine exposes this power to your applications.
+> It is strongly advised that you do NOT run koine on bare metal alongside other services.
 >
-> - **Use a devcontainer**: deploy on an isolated VPS or inside a properly secured container; running this baremetal alongside other services is unwise
+> - **Use a devcontainer**: deploy inside a properly secured container or isolated on a VPS
 > - **Internal networks only**: deploy on VPN or Docker networks, not public internet
 > - **Use API keys**: Anthropic API keys operate under the [Commercial Terms](https://www.anthropic.com/legal/commercial-terms) which permit programmatic access
 >